firecracker-microvm/firecracker/docs/mmds/mmds-design.md

 When the TCP handler asks an MMDS endpoint for any segments to send, the transmission logic of the inner connection is invoked, specifying the pending response (when present) as the payload source.
+All packets coming from MMDS have the TTL value set to 1 by default.

 ### Connection